optimizely/agent/docs/readme-sync/deploy-as-a-microservice/010 - optimizely-agent.md

 ## 2. Standardize Access Across Teams
 If you want to deploy Optimizely Full Stack once, then roll out the single implementation across a large number of teams, we recommend using Optimizely Agent.

-By standardizing your teams' access to the Optimizely service, you can better enforce processes and implement governance around feature management and experimentation as a practice.
+By standardizing your teams' access to the Optimizely service, you can better enforce processes and implement governance around flag management and experimentation as a practice.

 !["A diagram showing the central and standardized access to the Optimizely Agent service across an arbitrary number of teams.\n(Click to Enlarge)"](https://raw.githubusercontent.com/optimizely/agent/master/docs/images/agent-standardized-access.png)